Estimated reading time: 6 minutes

 These feelings may also be disproportionate to the current situation or event.
 For example, uncontrollable crying over spilling water on the kitchen floor.

 - Loss of interest: Another symptom of depression is diminished interest or pleasure.
-A loss of pleasure is called anhedonia and usually experienced in all, or almost all, activities most of the day, nearly every day.
+A loss of pleasure is called anhedonia (learn more about anhedonia here) and is usually experienced in all, or almost all, activities most of the day, nearly every day.
 These activities would include things the person once used to enjoy that they no longer find pleasure in doing.
 This can also include a decreased sex drive or loss of interest in sex.